1922 Alabama Crimson Tide football team: Mississippi A&M

-Postseason
+After the season

 Scott died in April 1924 at age 41.
 The Tide hired Vanderbilt assistant Wallace Wade.

 Alabama averaged the most points per game of any team in the SoCon.
 Bartlett was selected for the All-Southern team of Marvin McCarthy, sporting editor for the Birmingham Age-Herald, and given honorable mention on the All-America team of Walter Camp.